 There is no clear ‘winner’ in the performance section, whether it is on the server or on the desktop.
 Both Debian and Ubuntu are popular as desktop as well as server operating systems.

 The performance depends on your system’s hardware and the software component you use.
 You can tweak and control your system in both operating systems.

 Debian is a true community project.
 Everything about this project is governed by its community members.

 Ubuntu is backed by Canonical.
 However, it is not entirely a corporate project.
 It does have a community but the final decision on any matter is in Canonical’s hands.

-As far the support goes, both Ubuntu and Debian have dedicated forums where users can seek help and advice.
+As for support goes, both Ubuntu and Debian have dedicated forums where users can seek help and advice.

 Canonical also offers professional support for a fee to its enterprise clients.
 Debian has no such features.

 Both Debian and Ubuntu are solid choices for desktop or server operating systems.
-The apt package manager and DEB packaging is common to both and thus giving a somewhat similar experience.
+The apt package manager and DEB packaging is common to both and thus give a somewhat similar experience.

 It’s not that you cannot jump onto the Debian wagon from the start, but it is more likely to be an overwhelming experience for Linux beginners.

 Your opinion on this Debian vs Ubuntu debate is welcome.